 This is the first of three units designed to establish key practical and theoretical skills relating to the practice of music required for today’s creative musician.
-You will engage in a variety of learning environments and activities aimed at establishing essential literacies through integrated music theory and musicianship training, and relevant software and technology.
-You will also learn principles of sound capture and/or reinforcement and their application relative to your specific musical context.
+You will establish essential literacies through integrated music theory and musicianship training using relevant software and technology as appropriate.
+You will also learn principles of sound capture and/or reinforcement and their application relative to your specific musical context

 |Unit name||Tools, Techniques and Sound|